fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 >
 > ‘O people!
 Listen to me.
 All the arrogance, the distinctions, the pride, and all the claims of blood of the Times of Ignorance are under my feet today.
 >
 > ‘O Quraysh!
 Allah has destroyed the arrogance of the Times of Ignorance, and He has destroyed the pride of race.
-All men are the children of Adam, and Adam was a handful of dust.”
+All men are the children of Adam, and Adam was a handful of dust."

 Prophet Muhammad ﷺ   then read the following verse from Qur’an: